 - New Jersey Department of Labor and Workforce Development, Center for Occupational Employment Information - No information available

-- New Jersey Commission on Higher Education - No information available
+- New Jersey Secretary of Higher Education

 - New York Office of College and University Evaluation

 - New York Bureau of Proprietary School Supervision, New York State Education Department

 - North Carolina Community College System, Office of Proprietary School Services

 - The University of North Carolina Board of Governors - If the complaint cannot be resolved after exhausting the institution’s grievance procedure, the individual may file a complaint with the following office: Post-Secondary Education Complaints, c/o Assistant Director of Licensure and Workforce Studies, University of North Carolina General Administration, 910 Raleigh Road, Chapel Hill, NC 27515-2688, telephone (919) 962-4558, firstname.lastname@example.org.
 The individual may contact UNC General Administration for further details.

 - North Dakota State Board for Career and Technical Education - Currently complaints are filed with the North Dakota Department of Career and Technical Education (CTE).
 Please call 701-328-5570 for more information.

 - North Dakota University System - The North Dakota State Board of Higher Education has delegated to North Dakota University Systems (NDUS) college and university officials authority and responsibility to resolve student and other complaints.
 For more information please contact Tanya Spilovoy, D.Ed, Director of Distance Education and State Authorization, 1815 Schafer St., Ste.
 202, Bismarck, ND 58501-1217 or email email@example.com.